eswinsw/riscv-builder/README.md

     * Using fedora images 2020/01/08 release.
     * Download a large Fedora rootfs the first time this command runs.
     * CLI mode only
+    * Password: `fedora_rocks!`.
+SSH login as root is disabled by default.

 1. Run Fedora Linux GUI
     `riscv-builder$ make run-fedora-gui`